theupdateframework/taps/tap5.md

 }
 ```

+Since this effectively "substitutes" the top-level targets role of a repository
+to a delegated targets role, a custom root metadata file is required to
+distribute the keys to the substituted top-level targets role.

 ## Changes to the snapshot metadata file and how metadata files are downloaded

 Since clients may download other metadata files from a repository but not its